dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 **Q4**. *Write down the equation which determines the experimental values of an electron’s momentum in one dimension.*

+*Strategy*

-*Strategy*.
-Use rule 2 of quantum mechanics.
-Write down the eigenvalue equation for the momentum operator of the elctron.
+Use Rule 2 of quantum mechanics.
+Write down the eigenvalue equation for the momentum operator of the electron.

-*Answer*.
+*Answer*

 The allowed experimental values \\( a \\) of the electron momentum in one dimension are determined by solving the following eigenvalue equation:

 $$